alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Paleo Hebrew letter shape: found.
  - Ktav Ashuri (Assyrian script) letter shape: found.

+This section is very busy with details which I find it more difficult.

 ---

 ## 14. Nun (נּון) — נ